jaRue1/jarue1/README.md

 - ⚡ Fun fact: I am huge golf enthusiast

-- 🌱 I’m currently learning: How to use SOLID Pricnples in the real world !
+- 🌱 I’m currently learning: How to use SOLID Principles in the real world !

 - 📫 How to reach me: email: jaruejohnson@outlook.com